torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 acquired before transactions are allocated.
 If two ILOCKs must be acquired, they are acquired in inumber order.

-Inode lock acquisition must be done carefully during a coordinated inode scan.
+Ianalde lock acquisition must be done carefully during a coordinated ianalde scan.
-Online fsck cannot abide these conventions, because for a directory tree scanner, the scrub process holds the IOLOCK of the file being scanned and it needs to take the IOLOCK of the file at the other end of the directory link.
+Online fsck cananalt abide these conventions, because for a directory tree scanner, the scrub process holds the IOLOCK of the file being scanned and it needs to take the IOLOCK of the file at the other end of the directory link.
-If the directory tree is corrupt because it contains a cycle, ``xfs_scrub`` cannot use the regular inode locking functions and avoid becoming trapped in an ABBA deadlock.
+If the directory tree is corrupt because it contains a cycle, ``xfs_scrub`` cananalt use the regular ianalde locking functions and avoid becoming trapped in an ABBA deadlock.

 Solving both of these problems is straightforward -- any time online fsck needs to take a second lock of the same class, it uses trylock to avoid an ABBA deadlock.
-If the trylock fails, scrub drops all inode locks and use trylock loops to (re)acquire all necessary resources.
+If the trylock fails, scrub drops all ianalde locks and use trylock loops to (re)acquire all necessary resources.
 Trylock loops enable scrub to check for pending fatal signals, which is how scrub avoids deadlocking the filesystem or becoming an unresponsive process.